neuralek/appleaday/README.md

-### Hi!
+Hi!

-I wanted to send you an apple!
+I wanted to send you an apple.

 But, here, apples don't ripen till October... : (

 I do have my eyes on a specific fruit, on this old apple tree at the end of my street.
-The tree's been around since I was a kid and never left me hungry!
+The tree's been around since I was a kid and it was always the sweetest!

 Yet, we have to wait...

-I came to my hometown to de-tech, bearing no tools: not my sensors, not my boards, not my modules, not my instruments..
-Not even my mouse! <3  )~

-So I can't do much to help entertain the passing of time.

-BUT,
-I can update you on the progress of our little applet.
+BUT, you can still watch the progress of the applet.

-I can't fit the whole thing inside the screen, so I brought it down to the cellular level;
+It couldn't really fit inside the screen, so I sliced it down to a cellular level;
-I took a tiny tissue sample under a microscope - no apples harmed in the process! - and simulated a cellular progress bar.
+I took a tiny tissue sample under a microscope (no apples harmed in the process) and used the images to simulate a cellular progress bar.
 Of a sort.

-You can visit your applet whenever you wish. : )
+You can visit the applet whenever you wish.
+You can leave it in the background and listen to it in anticipation.

-So, we'll see you in October, I hope!
+You can use it as a patience-building practice.
+As a Rorschach test..?

+Well, until then!

 ###